phylum-dev/phylum-ci/CONTRIBUTING.md

 Before you submit a pull request, check that it meets these guidelines:

-* Does this PR have an associated issue?
+* Does this PR have an associated issue (i.e., `closes #<issueNum>` in the PR description)?
 * Have you ensured that you have met the expected acceptance criteria?
 * Have you created sufficient tests?
 * Have you updated all affected documentation?
-* Have you updated the CHANGELOG?
-* Have you applied labels to this PR, to usually include at least one `Semver-*` label?
-  * These are used to better automate the GitHub release notes
-  * Use the `ignore-for-release` label to keep the PR out of the release notes

 The pull request should work for Python 3.6, 3.7, 3.8 and 3.9.
 Check <https://github.com/phylum-dev/phylum-ci/actions> and make sure that the tests pass for all supported Python versions.

+The [Semantic Pull Requests](https://github.com/apps/semantic-pull-requests) GitHub app is in use for this repository as a means to ensure each PR that gets merged back to the `main` branch adheres to the [conventional commit](https://www.conventionalcommits.org) strategy.
+This means that either the PR title (when squash merging) or any included commit (when rebase merging) must adhere to the conventional commit format.
+This is important because the conventional commits made to the default branch are used to automatically bump release versions, populate the changelog, and create releases.

 ## Tips